Core-Periphery Structure in Networks: Appendix

 \subsection{Simulated Annealing}

-The simulated annealing Matlab code we used for the purpose of this paper was written by Joachim Vandekerckhove~\cite{Kerck}, using the following parameters.
-Initial temperature: 1, stop temperature: $10^{-8}$, cooling schedule: $.8*T$, maximum number of consecutive rejections: 1000, maximum number of tries within one temperature: 300, maximum number of successes within one temperature: 20.
+The {\sc Matlab} code that we used for simulated annealing was written by Joachim Vandekerckhove~\cite{Kerck}.
+It uses the following parameters: an initial temperature of $1$; a final temperature of $10^{-8}$; a cooling schedule of $.8 \times T$ (where $T$ represents the temperature); a maximum number of consecutive rejections of 1000; a maximum of 300 tries at one given temperature; and a maximum of 20 successes at one given temperature.